Skip advert

 Advertisement - Article continues below

-We aren’t fans of the glossy black trim that surrounds the gearlever and infotainment control wheel, these are frequent touchpoints so it’s likely to get scratched easily.
-Overall, the quality of the plastics and soft leathers used inside is great.
+We aren’t fans of the glossy black trim that surrounds the gearlever and infotainment control wheel.
+These are frequent touchpoints and unfortunately our long-term test of the car has proved that this surface gets scratched very easily.
+Aside from this, however, the general quality of the materials is excellent.

 Infotainment, sat-nav and stereo